Carnegie Hill and University Hill in Agate Fossil Beds National Monument

 The visitor center also has a water filling station and restrooms.

-Hiking may not be something that you naturally think of when in Nebraska, but there a two short hikes in Agate Fossil Beds National Monument that are worth exploring:
+Hiking may not be something that you naturally think of when in Nebraska, but there a two short hikes in Agate Fossil Beds National Monument that are worth exploring which we’ll cover in the next section.

 The trails are very well marked, but maps of the property are available inside the visitor center if you’d like to look into the trails ahead of the visit.